 - Task 1: Participate in an initial SLUStart I-Corps cohort working session.

 - Task 2: Participate in a second SLUStart I-Corps cohort working session.

-- Task 4: Complete and document the first five (5) customer discovery interviews according to program standards.
+- Task 3: Complete and document up to 15 customer discovery interviews and document the venture thesis according to program standards.